astronuttt/sufix/README.md

 ## How it works?
 fixing a subtitle in working directory:

-`sufix.py fix -i filename.srt`
+`sufix fix -i filename.srt`

 fixing a subtitle using its full path:

-`sufix.py fix -fp fullpath` example: /home/sina/subtitles/How.i.met.your.mother.S05E05.srt
+`sufix fix -fp fullpath` example: /home/sina/subtitles/How.i.met.your.mother.S05E05.srt

 or you can set your subtitle folder in `subtitles_path` variable in the beginning of the file and script will use that path as subtitle folder:

-`sufix.py fix -i filename.srt -cp`
+`sufix fix -i filename.srt -cp`